iccaving/icccsite/README.md

     git push

 And that can be it.
 Contact whoever is in charge of the site to let them know to update it.
+If you want to see it yourself (good to check for formatting errors) then run:

+    ./develop_server.sh start

+This will start a web server and display the site for you locally.
+Navigate to localhost:8000 with your web browser to see it.
+It is likely that images won't show up.

+    ./develop_server.sh stop

+Will stop the sever.

 #Advanced Set Up
 If you want to be able to build and deploy the site yourself look here, otherwise ignore.